 RIL has also raised more than USD7 billion from a rights issue in what it said was the world’s largest rights issue by a non-financial company in the last ten years.
 The total amount raised by Reliance Industries roughly equals to 1% of India’s FY20 Nominal GDP.
-Funds raised by RIL through strategic investments is equal to about 40% of India’s total Foreign Direct Investment (FDI) flow in FY20.
+Funds raised by RIL through strategic investments are equal to about 40% of India’s total Foreign Direct Investment (FDI) flow in FY20.

 India is and always will be the land of opportunities.
 With supply chains and manufacturing shifting from China, the world has its eyes on India.
-With its second-biggest population to provide adequate workforce for development of the globe, every commercial market has set a target in mind involving India, its cheap labour and bountiful resources.
-Every global corporate wants to enter the Indian market to serve the population, that is apart of the huge demographic market itself.
+With its second-biggest population to provide an adequate workforce for the development of the globe, every commercial market has set a target in mind involving India, its cheap labour, and bountiful resources.
+Every global corporate wants to enter the Indian market to serve the population, which is apart of the huge demographic market itself.
 Facebook is reportedly facing hurdles making its WhatsApp Pay feature available in India due to regulatory difficulties.
 Google on the other is looking for new opportunities in hardware and OS game in India.
-Jio and Google have both separately tried to enter India’s low-cost phone market but their ventures flopped due cumbersome red tape and resolutions.
+Jio and Google have both separately tried to enter India’s low-cost phone market but their ventures flopped due to cumbersome red tape and resolutions.

 With shared technology and expertise, Facebook, Google, and Jio are looking to make their products better and enter new markets.
 The added guidance and bestowed systems will give them opportunities in the new age technology sectors.
 Google and Facebook’s strong arrival in India can also be linked to the ongoing US-China trade stand-off wherein the American administration has asked departments to stop purchasing 5G equipment from China.
 India might be the only hope for global supply of 5G solutions if Jio’s tech partnerships turn successful.